DETAILED ACTION

 Rege does not teach germination at 5-20oC and drying at no more than 80oC.

-However, it would have been obvious to one of ordinary skill at the time of the invention to modify the process of Rege to germinate that the claimed temperature and to dry at no more than 80oC since the reference teaches germination temperature can be varied based on desired qualities of the final malt, germinating duration, metabolic activation and enzyme development (paragraph 6) and drying temperature is based on desired final moisture content and duration (paragraph 7), since the prior art recognizes temperature ranges overlapping those of the claimed ranges, since there is no evidence of criticality or unexpected results associated with the claimed ranges, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to the factors stated above, as well as ensuring against unintentional burning and/or destruction of desired components within the germinated oats.
+However, it would have been obvious to one of ordinary skill at the time of the invention to modify the process of Rege to germinate that the claimed temperature range and to dry at no more than 80oC since the reference teaches germination temperature can be varied based on desired qualities of the final malt, germinating duration, metabolic activation and enzyme development (paragraph 6) and drying temperature is based on desired final moisture content and duration (paragraph 7), since the prior art recognizes temperature ranges overlapping those of the claimed ranges, since the evidence of record does not indicate criticality of the claimed ranges, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to the factors stated above, as well as ensuring against unintentional burning and/or destruction of desired components within the germinated oats.

 Rege does not teach the malted germinated oats comprise avenanthramide D at a concentration which is at least 100% higher than that in non-malted dehulled oats.